bart747/mysite/content/blog/alt-lazy-load.md

 <!--more-->

 When using a plugin, you can use a threshold/offset option to fire the thing earlier.
 But people can scroll fast.
-If someone visits a site for, lets say, the third time and knows that the part she wants is somewhere close to the bottom, she will scroll down really, really fast.
+If someone visits a site for, let's say, the third time and knows that the part she wants is somewhere close to the bottom, she will scroll down really, really fast.